afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   Password must **NEVER** be saved as plain text in the database and always should be encrypted.
 :::

-We added two methods.
-One that overwrites the `save` method by encrypting the password before saving the user The other method is to check that some given credentials are correct.
-For it to work we must add the following package:
+We added three methods.
+One that overwrites the `save` method by encrypting the password before saving the user.
+For it to work we must add the following package to encrypt:

 ```
   $ npm i bcrypt-nodejs -s
 ```

+The second method is to check that some given credentials are correct.
+And the third, will return the user with the given username/password.
+If there is no user with that combination it will reject with an error.
+Why do we throw a ChinchayError and not a regular Error?
+So that the controller be able to reject it with the correct code and message, we will talk more about this in the [Returning a 401 Code](#returning-a-401-code) section.

 For adding the routes, on the `app.js` replace: